 On 21 April 1998 the Schengen Executive Committee approved Document SCH/II-read (97)5 rev. 5 on cooperation between the Contracting Parties in connection with the expulsion of foreign nationals by air.
 This issue has now been addressed in the Council Decision on the organisation of joint flights for removals, from the territory of two or more Member States, of third-country nationals who are subjects of individual removal orders.
+124

 On 23 June 1998 the Schengen Executive Committee further decided that the measures to be taken vis-à-vis countries posing problems with regard to the issue of documents required for expulsion from the Schengen territory shall be adopted.
-168 This specifically concerns difficulties
+125 This specifically concerns difficulties encountered in the area of repatriation, due to a lack of cooperation from foreign consulates in the Schengen capitals in issuing a laissez-passer.
+Although initial steps to find solutions were being contemplated at national level, it was thought that a joint Schengen approach to this problem might result in more effective solutions.

-&lt;sup>165 OJ L239/19, 22.9.2000 - Schengen Acquis as referred to in Article 1(2) of Council Decision 1999/435/EC of 20 May 1999, OJ L176/1, 10.7.1999.
+&lt;sup>122 OJ L239/19, 22.9.2000 - Schengen Acquis as referred to in Article 1(2) of Council Decision 1999/435/EC of 20 May 1999, OJ L176/1, 10.7.1999.